hylo-lang/specification/spec.md

 3. A type is *instantiable* if it can be the type of an object.
 An instantiable type `A` has a memory layout that defines the *size* and *alignment* requirements to bind a memory location to `A`.

+4. A type has a *type representation* if it can be represented at compile-time.
+[Note: type representation can be understood as the object representation of a type expression in the compile-time interpreter.]

-4. The *object representation* of an object is the set of bytes that it occupies in storage.
+5. The *object representation* of an object is the set of bytes that it occupies in storage.
 The *value representation* of an object of type `A` is the set of bits that participate in representing a value of type `A`.
 Bits in the object representation that are not part of the value representation are called *padding bits*.

 ## Built-in types